EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_exit_conditions.md

 You should make these numbers as low as you can without causing inconsistencies.
 With `pid_wait()` you generally want the robot to be pretty close to stopped before it moves on to the next motion.

 ### Tuning pid_wait_quick_chain()
 You can tune the amount added to `target` during chained motions.

-If this number is too large, you'll carry too much momentum into the next motion and will cause inconsistencies.
-The only downside to this number being too small is potential wasted time as it could turn into a normal `pid_wait()` if you don't overshoot your target.
-Generally, I would err on this being smaller.
+**Larger constants** will carry more momentum into the next motion, making your autonomous faster but potentially hurting consistency.  **Smaller constants** will carry less momentum into the next motion, this will still be significantly faster then any other method of exiting but could be slightly less consistent than `pid_wait()`.

+If I were making autonomous routines, I would try to use a smaller constant for normal motions and only push a larger constant when an autonomous routine would greatly bennifit from it.

 #### Driving